valancej/documentation/_pro/continuous-integration/coveralls-docker.md

 SimpleCov.command_name "RSpec/Cucumber:#{Process.pid.to_s}#{ENV['TEST_ENV_NUMBER']}"
 ```

-Then you need to add a rake task that pushes your coverage report as soon as your build is finished.
+Finally, you'll you need to add a rake task that pushes your coverage report as soon as your build is finished.

 ```ruby
 require 'coveralls/rake/task'